hannasdev/team-health-dashboard/docs/target-architecture-v3.md

 Issue: AuthService seems to handle both authentication and user management.
 Improvement: Consider splitting this into separate services: AuthService for authentication/authorization and UserService for user management operations.

-### Lack of Clear Layer Separation

-Issue: The diagram doesn't clearly show the separation between different layers (e.g., presentation, business logic, data access).
-Improvement: Reorganize the diagram to clearly show these layers, which would make the architecture easier to understand and maintain.

-### TokenService and TokenBlacklistService Separation

-Issue: These two services are closely related but separated.
-Improvement: Consider merging them into a single TokenManagementService to encapsulate all token-related operations.

 ### Middleware Representation

 Issue: Middleware is grouped but its interaction with the application flow isn't clear.